-Ulster University, a multi-campus institution, is Northern Ireland's largest university with 2,644 staff of which 180 are 'research only' staff and 579 are 'research and teaching' staff.
+Ulster University, a multi-campus institution, is Northern Ireland's largest university with 2,644 staff of whom 180 are 'research only' staff and 579 are 'research and teaching' staff.
+Around 355 of those engaged in research/research and teaching are categorised as 'early career researchers' (ECRs).
 We have approximately 27,000 students.

 Core business activities are focused in a balanced way on teaching and learning, research and innovation, civic engagement, and technology and knowledge transfer.
 Ulster is No.1 for knowledge exchange on the island of Ireland.
 The latest Postgraduate Research Experience Survey (PRES 2021) has placed Ulster University second in the UK for postgraduate researcher satisfaction.
-Ulster University now ranks in the Top 10% of UK Universities for outstanding (4) or very considerable (3) research impact.
+Ulster University now ranks in the Top 10% of UK Universities for outstanding (4\) or very considerable (3\) research impact.